Gaetz/node-training/06.docker-kubernetes/kubernetes-intro.md

 Then verify the messages were exchanged between the two services by displaying the logs of the posts pods.
 You should have "Received event: PostCreated".

+Now update your other microservices to wire up all the application.
+You can run kubectl apply in a whole directory if you don't want to type multiple commands.
+Then check all pods are running.

+Now, in event-bus, change the urls to reach the different services.
+Rebuild with dochent and rollout restart the event-bus deployment.
+Test with postman if communication works.

+## Integrate React application
+Note that once react app is loaded on the client brower, it is the client browser that send request to pods, not the react application.